 The second set of Web Series World Cup rankings, released following the conclusion of Miami Web Fest, doesn’t see any major changes in the top part of the table.
 There are some suggestions for how things will shape up as the year wears on.

 Six of the top 10 shows began their festival runs in 2018, and will therefore not collect selections, nominations nor awards in the latter part of this year.
 The shows which were strategic in deciding to time their festival submissions for events running from the start of the year have a much stronger chance of lasting the distance.

 The current Web Series World Cup top five contains shows of both types.

 Otsoen Lurraldean (top image) has the top spot.
-While the finish line is a long way off, this writer will go out on a limb and pick this show as the eventual winner in 2019.
+While the finish line is a long way off, this writer will go out on a limb and pick this show as the eventual table-topper in 2019.
 The current leaders are: